k8sgpt-ai/k8sgpt/README.md

   <img alt="Text changing depending on mode.
 Light: 'So light!'
 Dark: 'So dark!'" src="./images/banner-black.png" width="600px;">
 </picture>

-_Install it now_
+`k8sgpt` is a tool for scanning your kubernetes clusters, diagnosing and triaging issues in simple english.

+It has SRE experience codified into it's analyzers and helps to pull out the most relevent information to enrich it with AI.

+## Quick Start

 ```
 brew tap k8sgpt-ai/k8sgpt
 brew install k8sgpt
 ```

-`k8sgpt` is a tool for scanning your kubernetes clusters, diagnosing and triaging issues in simple english.

-It has SRE experience codified into it's analyzers and helps to pull out the most relevent information to enrich it with AI.
+* Currently the default AI provider is OpenAI, you will need to generate an API key from [OpenAI](https://openai.com)
+  * You can do this by running `k8sgpt generate` to open a browser link to generate it
+* Run `k8sgpt auth` to set it in k8sgpt.
+* Run `k8sgpt analyze` to run a scan.
+* And use `k8sgpt analyze --explain` to get a more detailed explanation of the issues.

 <img src="images/landing.png" width=650px; />